fletchermoore/AnkiNotebooks/README.md

 Warning
 -------
 I have not yet extensively tested this.
+There are likely unancipated issues.
 It is working for me with my current version of Word (1902) on the latest OSX (as of 3/16/19) and Windows 10.

 TODO